henrybkr/InterviewDemos/JP Interview Site/README.md

 * A handful of minor CSS3 animation effects for improved interactivity

 ## Feedback Received
-* Generally extremely pleased - Was completed and delivered in under 24hrs
+* Generally extremely pleased - Was completed and delivered in under 24hrs of being given the task
 * Parallax effect was praised as a nice addition
 * Only complaint was that the second section was expected to be a slider - It was however mentioned that it wasn't clear and this would be no issue as would have direct communication with design team